 - Prepare a surprise if your opponent is a target

-Step 1: Check his games on the default battle you expect to take place
+Step 1: Check his games on the default battle you expect to take place.

 Quite a large number of players do not do this at all.
 Step 1 is their standard method and they don’t go any deeper than that.
 However, it is extremely useful to see if your opponent plays the same opening that you are intending to play against him.

-Because it is a way to meter his knowledge and performance in that kind of positions with either color.
+Because it is a way to meter his knowledge and performance in that kind of position with either color.
 If your opponent plays the Grunfeld and also likes to play against the Grunfeld, it is probably because he feels comfortable in the middle game positions arising from the opening and knows the plans and finesses.

 Something to consider.

-Step 3: If your opponent is the type of player who always plays the same, look for holes in his opening choices
+Step 3: If your opponent is the type of player who always plays the same, look for holes in his opening choices.

-People who in these days always play the same have the benefit of knowing a lot about their openings, but the main drawback is that anyone can prepare easily against them and get what they want out of the opening.
+People who these days always play the same have the benefit of knowing a lot about their openings, but the main drawback is that anyone can prepare easily against them and get what they want out of the opening.

-Step 4: Know your opponent
+Prepare For Your Next Game – Step 4: Know your opponent

 Basically, your intuition on what he might play will be more precise.

-Step 5: Find the problem
+Prepare For Your Next Game – Step 5: Find the problem

 This approach was quite interesting, but I suspect it can only be done by very strong players.
 I once played against this GM who would only choose his opening based on what was most unpleasant for his opponent.

 If your results were poor in the French Defense as white, he would choose to play it against you and so on.
-It takes certain skills to guess where a player is weakest, but it can be done if one looks with care into a player’s games.
+It takes certain skills to guess where a player is weakest.
+But, it can be done if one looks with care into a player’s games.